Table of Contents

 Difference between PROC MEANS and PROC FREQ

 PROC MEANS is used to calculate summary statistics such as mean, count etc of numeric variables.
 It requires at least one numeric variable whereas Proc Freq does not have such limitation.
-In other words, if you have only one character variable to analyse, PROC FREQ is your friend and procedure to use.
+In other words, if you have only one character variable to analyse, PROC FREQ is the procedure to use.

 I need to create categories.